sbwoodside/dundasvalleyorchestra.ca/students/index.md

 [2024 Call for Submissions](/images/competition/2023/Call for Submissions SCC 2024.pdf)

+Update October 2023: Note that the email address to submit has changed to `dvomusicdirector@gmail.com` {: .notice--warning}

 The Dundas Valley Orchestra is accepting compositions (suggested length: 5 to 8 minutes) by students currently enrolled in a Canadian educational institution (secondary or post-secondary, full or part time).

 ### Past DVO Student Composer Winners